-16. In February, 2018, the highways ministry of the Government of India approved the increase of the speed limit of cars for national highways from 80 km/h to 100 km/h.
+- (d) What can be concluded by comparing the velocity-time graphs of Rubika and Sanjna? - (i) Sanjna took lesser time to reach school than Rubika. - (ii) Sanjna cycled faster than Rubika at the start of the journey. - (iii) Sanjna and Rubika had the same maximum cycling velocity. - (iv) Sanjna's cycling velocity in the first5 minutes was lesser than that of Rubika. - Ans.
+The correct answer is: - (a) (iv), (b) (ii), (c) (iii) and (d) (ii) - 19.
+In February, 2018, the highways ministry of the Government of India approved the increase of the speed limit of cars for national highways from 80 km/h to 100 km/h.
 The speed limit for expressways was raised to 120 km/h.
 The state and local authorities will decide the speed limits for state and local roads, especially in urban areas.
 The speed limits were raised owing to the improvement in road infrastructure in the country.
 The limit for two-wheelers is 80 km/h for both national highways and expressways, while the limit for trucks and buses is 80 km/h for national highways and 90 km/h for expressways.

-I. (a) A car travelling at 75% of the speed limit on the Mumbai-Pune expressway has to stop at a toll booth ahead.
-If the car can decelerate at a maximum rate of 2 $m/s^2$ , what is the minimum time before reaching the toll booth that the car can start its uniform deceleration?
+- I. (a) A car travelling at 75% of the speed limit on the Mumbai-Pune expressway has to stop at a toll booth ahead.
+If the car can decelerate at a maximum rate of 2 m/s2, what is the minimum time before reaching the toll booth that the car can start its uniform deceleration? - Ans.
+12.5 s - (b) After paying the toll, if the car accelerates uniformly at the same maximum rate, what speed (in km/h) will it reach in 10 seconds?

-- (b) After paying the toll, if the car accelerates uniformly at the same maximum rate, what speed (in km/h) will it reach in 10 seconds? - Ans.
-72 km/h - (c) Why do roads have speed limits?
+- (c) Why do roads have speed limits?
 State one reason. - Ans.
 Roads have speed limits mainly to keep the time required for the vehicle to stop after braking under control.
-Other reasons include to minimize the impact on collision, to control effects of air pollution, and to maintain fuel efficiency. - (d) Are the speed limits in urban areas likely to be higher than the speed limits of national highways and expressways or lower?
-Why? - Ans.
+Other reasons include to minimize the impact on collision, to control effects of air pollution, and to maintain fuel efficiency.
+OR

+(c) Are the speed limits in urban areas likely to be higher than the speed limits of national highways and expressways or lower?
+Why?

+- Ans.
 Urban roads have lower speed limits because the traffic is heavier.
 This means that the time available to apply brakes and stop the car is much lower. - II. (a) An object at rest is imparted motion to move in a straight line.
-It is then obstructed by an opposite force, then - (i) the object may necessarily change direction. - (ii) the object is sure to slow down. - (iii) the object will necessarily continue to move in the same direction with same speed. - (iv) none of the above. - Ans. (ii) the object is sure to slow down. - (b) If a body starts from rest and travels 120 m in 8 seconds, then acceleration is

-- (iii) 0.03 m/s (iv) 5 m/s

-- Ans. (iv) 5 m/s

-- (c) A car is travelling at a speed of 72 km/h on an expressway.
-Brakes are applied so as to produce a uniform acceleration of $-0.5 \text{ m/s}^2$ .
+It is then obstructed by an opposite force, then - (i) the object may necessarily change direction. - (ii) the object is sure to slow down. - (iii) the object will necessarily continue to move in the same direction with same speed. - (iv) none of the above. - Ans. (ii) the object is sure to slow down. - (b) If a body starts from rest and travels 120 m in 8 seconds, then acceleration is - (i) 10 m/s2 (ii) 0.23 m/s2 - (iii) 0.03 m/s^2 (iv) 5 m/s^2 - Ans. (iv) 5 m/s^2 - (c) A car is travelling at a speed of 72 km/h on an expressway.
+Brakes are applied so as to produce a uniform acceleration of -0.5 m/s^2 .
 Find how far the car will go before it is brought to rest.

-- (i) 425 m (ii) 1600 m

 - (iii) 800 m (iv) 400 m

 - Ans. (iv) 400 m

 - (d) If a car at rest accelerated uniformly attains a speed of 72 km/h in 10 s, then it covers a distance of

-Ans. (ii) 200 m

-(e) On a national highway, the speed of a car increases from 90 km/h to 108 km/h in 5 seconds.
+- Ans. (ii) 200 m - (e) On a national highway, the speed of a car increases from 90 km/h to 108 km/h in 5 seconds.
 What would be the acceleration of the car?